SayHelloGmbH/hello-roots/README.md

 ### Block Areas

-Until WordPress Core supports [Full Site Editing](https://make.wordpress.org/design/handbook/focuses/full-site-editing/), our own projects use the [Block Areas plugin](https://wordpress.org/plugins/block-areas/) to provide sites with additional content areas for use with the Gutenberg Editor.
+Until WordPress Core fully supports [Full Site Editing](https://make.wordpress.org/design/handbook/focuses/full-site-editing/), our own projects use the [Block Areas plugin](https://wordpress.org/plugins/block-areas/) to provide sites with additional content areas for use with the Gutenberg Editor.
 If your project doesn't have this requirement, then you can remove the `PostType/BlockAreas` Package.

 ### Content width

 WordPress loads content at an appropriate size - e.g. responsive images or external video embeds - using the `$content_width` variable.
+Since the introduction of [theme.json](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/), as a preliminary part of [Full Site Editing](https://make.wordpress.org/design/handbook/focuses/full-site-editing/), this variable is set from the value of `settings.layout.contentSize` in the theme.json file.
 This should be modified for your project based on the standard width of a content element in the single blog post view.

-The definition is in the `Theme` class and can either be modified directly or via the filter `sht/content_width`.
+In order to allow wide- and full- width content, ensure that the correct value is set for `settings.layout.wideSize`.

 ### settings.json